 2210 Kigali Place

 Washington, DC 20521-2210

-We welcome visits, recruiting or otherwise, and can readily assemble an audience for your presentations.
-Come and visit, and let us treat you to Rwandan hospitality!
+We welcome recruiting or other visits to Rwanda and can readily assemble a great audience for your presentations.
+Come and visit, let us treat you to some Rwandan hospitality!